zahraboukthir/ZahraBoukthir/README.md

 ### Hi Everyone !, I'm Zahra :grinning:,
 A Full Stack Web developer🎯  from Tunisia.
-- 👨‍💻 Full Stack MERN Developer
+- 👨‍💻 Full Stack web Developer
 - 💡 &nbsp;I like to explore new trends and learn new technologies.
 - 🌱 &nbsp;I'm on track for learning more about <a style="color:#45b8d8" href="https://reactjs.org/" target="_blank"><u>React</u></a>, <a style="color:#764ABC" href="https://redux.js.org/" target="_blank"><u>Redux</u></a> and <a style="color:#000000" href="https://nextjs.org/" target="_blank"><u>NodeJS</u></a>.
 - 📚 What do I believe?
 Jack of all, Master of some.